 The Clinton Health Access Initiative (CHAI) and the Murdoch Children's Research Institute (MCRI) work directly with governments and health administrators to make pulse oximeters and high-quality medical oxygen available in hospitals.
 They also work to put in place policies and practices that ensure all patients are screened for hypoxemia, oxygen is available in all hospital wards, oxygen systems are maintained, and health facilities without oxygen can rapidly transport patients to a hospital to receive proper care.

-The project will focus on five counties—India, Nigeria, Ethiopia, Kenya, and Uganda—facing some of the greatest needs for access to oxygen therapy.
+The project will focus on five countries — India, Nigeria, Ethiopia, Kenya, and Uganda — facing some of the greatest needs for access to oxygen therapy.
 These countries account for nearly one-third of estimated hypoxemia cases globally.

 CHAI and MCRI have achieved dramatic results in their pilot projects.
 After working with 74 Nigerian and Ethiopian hospitals, the proportion of hypoxemic children receiving oxygen doubled.
 In South West Nigeria, a peer-reviewed evaluation showed that access to pulse oximetry and oxygen therapy halved the risk of death for children admitted to hospital with pneumonia.